carla-simulator/carla/Docs/build_system.md

 ### Versions 0.9.12+

 Compiled using Python's `setuptools` ("setup.py").
-Currently requires the following to be installed in the machine: Python, libpython-dev, and libboost-python-dev, pip>=20.3, wheel and auditwheel.
+Currently requires the following to be installed in the machine: Python, libpython-dev, and libboost-python-dev, pip>=20.3, wheel, and auditwheel.

 Command: